dorodere/komplett-normale-busliste/docs/database-concept.md

 normal user token or a superuser token, which allows them to register more drives dates as well as seeing all persons that registered.

+Additionally, unrelated to whether a person is a superuser, it's also possible that a person wants to drive with the bus anyways.
+So that's two columns.

 As a such, I think the class diagram of `person` should look like this:

 ```text